 - Allowing the vehicle to be pushed or towed by anyone other than an authorized law enforcement or service vehicle.

-- Using a vehicle rented through Turo
+- Using a vehicle booked through Turo

-- to tow or push anything
+- to tow or push anything.

-- other than on paved roads (whether "off-roading", driving on unimproved roads or parking areas, or otherwise)
+- other than on paved roads (whether "off-roading," driving on unimproved roads or parking areas, or otherwise).

-- in any race, test, or competition
+- in any race, test, or competition.

-- with the intention to cause damage, or with wanton, willful, or reckless disregard for safety
+- with the intention to cause damage, or with wanton, willful, or reckless disregard for safety.

 - unless a trip has been booked.
-Using vehicles without a reservation or outside your trip time constitutes unauthorized use
+Using vehicles without a reservation or outside your trip time constitutes unauthorized use.

-- during or as part of the commission of a crime or any other illegal activity or purpose
+- during or as part of the commission of a crime or any other illegal activity or purpose.

-- while the driver is under the influence of
+- while the driver is under the influence of:

-- alcohol above the legal limit or
+- alcohol above the legal limit.

-- any drug or medication under the effects of which the operation of a vehicle is prohibited or not recommended
+- any drug or medication under the effects of which the operation of a vehicle is prohibited or not recommended.

-- when it has been loaded beyond its rated capacity or with more passengers than the vehicle has seat belts
+- when it has been loaded beyond its rated capacity or with more passengers than the vehicle has seat belts.

 - without a valid license, or if you do not meet our Eligibility Requirements.
-It is your responsibility to inform us when your license is expired or suspended, or if you believe you may no longer meet our Eligibility Requirements
+It is your responsibility to inform us when your license is expired or suspended, or if you believe you may no longer meet our Eligibility Requirements.

-- to transport any flammable, toxic, volatile, poisonous, dangerous or illegal substances
+- to transport any flammable, toxic, volatile, poisonous, dangerous, or illegal substances.

 - Making any alterations, additions or improvements to any vehicle.